March 1, 2009

 Design Retail’s Advice for Surviving 2009

-Faced with a hostile economy, retailers need new ways to attract shoppers.
-Some of design retail’s biggest names share their tips for staying afloat.
+Faced with a hostile business climate, retailers look for new ways to attract shoppers.

 You don’t need to pore over the business section or tune into CNBC to get an accurate read on the economy.
 On just about every commercial block in the country, posters advertise markdowns on last year’s inventory and for-lease signs hang in the windows of vacant shops.
 Facing financial uncertainty, consumers have stopped consuming.
 Suddenly, yesterday’s can’t-do-without flat-screen TV has become today’s unnecessary ndulgence.

 So what does that mean for design retailers, who, by definition, traffic in luxury goods?
 While some have resorted to cost-cutting measures negotiating lower rents, laying off workers, instituting four-day workweeks—most have continued to invest in forward-thinking strategies, opening additional showrooms, exploring innovative materials, and entering new markets.
 “You have to give customers a reason to want to part with their money,” says Kathy Thornton-Bias, the general manager of MoMA Retail.
 “Showing them what you’ve shown for ten years, five years, even last season, isn’t going to make a compelling argument for them to want to shop with you.”
 We asked some of design retail’s biggest names to share their tips for staying afloat in 2009.